I grew up in the "classic rock" era, but I love music of every genre. I love sharing my old favorites while still discovering new artists.

 4. Lindsey Stirling

 I'm late to the party on this one.
 Apparently, Lindsey Stirling is a huge star, but I only recently learned about her.
-She probably the most currently popular musician on this list.
+She is probably the most currently popular musician on this list.
 She's the young rock star of the violin.
 She seems to always refer to herself as a "violinist," but it sounds a lot like a fiddle to me.

 She plays a variety of music styles ranging from classical to pop, rock, and hip hop.
 She plays covers and original songs.
 She also performs elaborate and dynamic dances while playing.
 Lindsey has attracted a young audience who would not usually have been interested in violin music.